Rob Pierce Grant in Aid

 This Grant commemorates Professor Rob Pierce who was tragically killed whilst defending his home in St Andrews, Victoria during the Black Saturday bushfire in February 2009.

 The purpose of this annual Grant in Aid, which was first awarded in 2009, is to facilitate a project in the field of sleep research for a new investigator who is a member of ASA or ANZSSA.
 Applicants should be training in sleep research or a clinical sleep discipline.
 Applicants must have completed and submitted their PhD thesis or equivalent and be less than 5 years postdoctoral from PhD award date at the time of the application deadline.
-The grant could be used as seed funding for a project, to collect pilot data or for equipment.
+The grant could be used as seed funding for a project, to collect pilot data or for equipment, and should be completed within 12 months of the Award.
 It should not be used for travel.
 The work must be undertaken in Australia or New Zealand.
-The applicant’s eligibility should be verified by their Supervisor or Head of Department by completing the form available here.

 The maximum amount awarded for each project is $AUD10,000.